-- Working Tax Credit - this is only if you are on the maximum level, which varies according to numerous factors.
-Send in your current and original Tax Credit Award Notice (TCAN) so that we can check this for you.
-Alternatively scan all the pages of your document and email to email@example.com with your child's name and address in the email.
+- working tax credit - this is only if you are on the maximum level, which varies according to numerous factors.
+Send in a current full copy of your tax credit award notice (TCAN) so that we can check this for you.
+Alternatively scan all the pages of your document and email email@example.com with your child's name and address in the email

 Note that these rights are in addition to the statutory rights for all children of entitlement to free school transport.
-For further details see the full Wiltshire Council Education transport policy (available in the downloads section at the bottom of this page).
+For further details see the full Wiltshire Council education transport policy available from firstname.lastname@example.org or telephone 0300 456 0100 to request a copy.

 Denominational school transport

-- If your child is attending a school for faith reasons and they are in receipt of free school meals (FSM) or you are in receipt of the maximum level of working tax credit (WTC) then the council may be able to help with school transport.
+If your child is attending a school for faith reasons and they are in receipt of free school meals or you are in receipt of the maximum level of working tax credit then the council may be able to help with school transport.

-- Send in evidence of your income, as described in the “Extra Benefits for families on a low income" section, and also attach a note with the name and address of your parish priest.
+Send in evidence of your income, as described in the "extra benefits for families on a low income" section above, and also attach a note with the name and address of your parish priest.

-- Spare seats scheme - Where spare seats exist on school bus or taxi contracts arranged by Wiltshire Council, they can sometimes be made available to pupils who would not be entitled to free transport to that school.
-Any offer of a spare seat is subject to the terms and conditions of the scheme.
-Look at the information further down this page, contact 0300 4560100 or email firstname.lastname@example.org for a copy.
+Where spare seats exist on school bus or taxi contracts arranged by Wiltshire Council, they can sometimes be made available to pupils who would not be entitled to free transport to that school.

 Transport to Bishop Wordsworth's Grammar School or South Wilts Grammar School in Salisbury

-- This can be paid by cheque, credit card (payments by credit card will incur a charge of 2%) or by direct debit over 8 instalments from August 2017 to March 2018.
+This can be paid by cheque, credit card or by direct debit over 7 instalments from August 2021 to February 2022.

-Even if you are unsure where you are going to study, apply for transport now
+You should apply for transport as soon as possible, even if you are unsure where you are going to study.

-- As the standard charge for this scheme increased significantly last year, season tickets available direct from bus companies may be cheaper, particularly for the Salisbury and Swindon areas.
+As the standard charge for this scheme has increased significantly in recent years, season tickets available direct from bus companies may be cheaper, particularly for the Salisbury and Swindon areas.

-All applications from Wiltshire residents are assessed according to Wiltshire Council's Education Transport Policy.
-For further information on the policy, refer to the additional information in the Post 16 transport policy.
-Both documents are available in the downloads section at the bottom of this page, or phone 0300 456 0100 to request copies.
+All applications from Wiltshire residents are assessed according to Wiltshire Council's education transport policy.
+For further information on the policy, refer to the additional information in the post 16 transport policy statement.
+Both documents are available from firstname.lastname@example.org or telephone 0300 456 0100 to request copies.

 Do not complete the application form if you are:

-- Requiring door-to-door transport for Special Needs, there is a different form for this - call 01225 713308
+- requiring door-to-door transport for special needs, there is a different form for this - telephone 01225 757 943

 You can apply for this offer of reduced rate travel if: